-If you’re dreaming of a summer wedding, you’ll enjoy this story of Zitlali and David’s Scottish wedding at Winton House, a Scottish Renaissance castle just outside Edinburgh.
+If you’re dreaming of a summer wedding, you’ll enjoy this story of Zitlali and David’s Scottish wedding at Winton Castle, a Scottish Renaissance castle just outside Edinburgh.

 How did you become engaged?